What is YVR TAKEcare?

 Information about current border measures and travel restrictions can be found here.

-All arriving international passengers from outside Canada, regardless of their final destination, are required to complete a self-isolation plan before or upon arrival at YVR.
-We recommend completing the plan in advance through the ArriveCAN app for a more efficient airport experience, especially for passengers with onward connecting flights.
-Passengers can also complete the app in person at YVR.
+All arriving international passengers from outside Canada, regardless of their final destination, are required to complete a self-isolation plan before or upon arrival at YVR through the ArriveCAN app.
+Find more information on how to use ArriveCAN here.